Wage & employment contract

 Employment contract

-If you are employed by an employer, you enter into an employment contract.
-Usually, the employment contract is drawn up in writing, but verbal contracts are also acceptable.
+If you are employed by an employer, you conclude an employment contract.
+Usually, the employment contract is drawn up in writing, but verbal contracts are also permitted.

-The employment contract sets out the terms and conditions of employment as well as the rights and obligations for both parties.
-At a minimum, the following items are included:
+The employment contract sets out the working conditions as well as the rights and obligations for both parties.
+At least the following points are included:

 - your own name and the name of your employer